jatofg/nawa/README.md

 ### Warning!

-This project is in a very early state (version 0.1!).
-It might contain serious bugs that could compromise the security of your system.
+This project is still in an early state (version 0.2!).
+It might, of course, still contain serious bugs.
+Use it on your own risk.
+Using the Docker container (or a VM) is recommended.

-So use it at your own risk, and better don't use it on a production system yet.
-But you SHOULD test it (e.g., using Docker or in a VM), report any bugs, and help to make this project more stable! :)
+If you use it, please report any bugs and wishes, so that this project might reach a higher version number at some point :)

-Also, it means that the ABI and API can change at any time, making modifications to your apps (or, at least, recompilation) necessary.
+Also, the ABI and API can still change at any time, making modifications to your apps (or, at least, recompilation) necessary.

 ## Features (selection)